 And travel far away.

-Directed by: Merian C. Cooper, Ernest B. Schoedsack.
-Produced by: Merian C. Cooper, Ernest B. Schoedsack.
-Screenplay by: James A. Creelman, Ruth Rose.
+Direction: Merian C. Cooper, Ernest B. Schoedsack.
+Production: Merian C. Cooper, Ernest B. Schoedsack.
+Screenplay: James A. Creelman, Ruth Rose.
 Editing: Ted Cheesman.
 Photography: Eddie Linden, Vernon Walker, J.O.
 Taylor.
 Music by: Max Steiner.
 With: Fay Wray, Robert Armstrong, Bruce Cabot.

 7 September 2019 14:30